 Yes this title is a strong one.
 But I am continually shocked at how many more younger people are being affected by cancer.
-I recently spoke to a young lady of 36 who is terminal with Melanoma.
+I recently spoke to a young lady of 36 who has stage 4 bowel cancer.
 Maybe this is a thing because I am getting older, but I don’t think so?
 Personally I know so many people under the age of 40 that have died from cancer.
 Quite truly shocking for our society!
 Will this be yet another thing that gets generally accepted by those running our cancer care?

 When I was diagnosed at 51 in 2007, I was told I was young to get Mantle Cell Lymphoma.
 Now I know many people at least 10 years younger who have it.
 Before Covid, all organisations involved in cancer were aware that it kills approximately 450 people per day, and that 50% of us will be directly affected by the disease.
 But these are still just talked about as statistics not related to people and their lives!
 I want to know why anyone in the sector considers these figures acceptable?
 Maybe if they were put on the TV every month by the Prime Minister we would get something done?

 I would like to thank Clair (@DyingWell_UK ) for sharing her own experience of ‘coming out’ publicly, with her terminal diagnosis of stage 4 bowel cancer.
 Highlighting the important part work has, and is still playing in her life.

 “My first job was in the stock room of Freeman Hardy and Willis (a now defunct shoe retailer).
 I was 13 and had trawled round collecting application forms from all the shops in our town after school, completely on my own initiative.
 My motivation at the time was to get some money together for a pair of cherry red Doctor Martens.
 I have worked ever since.
 A variety of shop jobs through school and college, then various factory temp jobs and call centres saw me through my university years.
 I joined the Civil Service graduate scheme and then set up my own training and consultancy business.